 - Owners of caravan parks

 Our services are available to anyone who has a pool that needs to be inspected, wherever it may be situated.
-Pools that are shared, such as those in hotels and apartment complexes, will still need to meet strict safety standards.
-These types of pools are required to be compliant at all times.
+Shared pools such as those in hotels and apartment complexes need to be compliant at all times.

 9. Do you offer inspections in my area?